 - Call – Call the size of the big blind or highest bet if another player has raised, and take part in the hand

-- Raise – Make a bet bigger than the big blind, any other player who wants to play would then have to call your increased bet in order to carry on.
+- Raise – Make a larger bet than the current bet (or big blind).
+Any other player who wants to continue would then have to call your increased bet in order to carry on.
 A raise must be at least an increase the size of the Big Blind so the minimum raise would be 2 times the big blind amount.
 In No Limit there is no maximum to your raise, It can be your whole stack if you wish.

 Action always goes clockwise on a table.
 On the first betting round, the first person to act is the player to the left of the big blind.
-Each player acts in turn until all the players have acted at the table, and the amount put in the pot by each player remaining in the pot is equal.
+Each player acts in turn until all the players have acted at the table, and the amount put into the pot by each player remaining in the hand is equal.

 After the first betting round has finished, the dealer places 3 cards face up in the middle of the table – this is known as the “Flop”.
 The cards in the middle of the table are called “Community Cards” as they are shared by all the players towards making their final hands.